 Courtney S. Huizar joined the Santa Clara University School of Law faculty in 2010.
-Professor Huizar currently teaches Appellate Advocacy and advises the Honors Moot Court Internal and External programs.
-She has also taught LARAW and advised the Galloway Criminal Moot Court program.
+Professor Huizar currently teaches first-year Legal Research and Writing and advises the Honors Moot Court Internal program.
+In previous years, she has also taught Appellate Advocacy and advised the Honors Moot Court External and Galloway Criminal Moot Court programs.

 During college at Duke University, Professor Huizar was elected to Phi Beta Kappa and served as a teaching assistant for an introductory public policy course.
 Professor Huizar then graduated with distinction from Stanford Law School, where she served as an executive editor for the Stanford Law Review, was a semi-finalist in the Kirkwood Moot Court competition, and received the Hilmer Oehlmann, Jr. award for outstanding research and writing skills.